jtzingsheim1/Dice-Roll-App-Presentation/Presentation.md

 Server Logic
 ========================================================

-A small excerpt of the server logic code is shown below.
-In a different part of the server logic it also selects the appropriate images to display.
-The actual server code for die1 is shown below, but is not evaluated here.
+The excerpt of the server logic code where the dice are rolled is shown below.
+In a different part of the server logic, the app selects the appropriate images to display.
+The actual server code for `die1` is shown below, but is not evaluated here.
 The code that is run to produce the dice images on this slide is hidden, but it is a slightly modified version of the same server code.
+In this slide, just like in the actual application, the seed is intentionally not set.

 ```r